BUSHPUNK/ArduinoLib-BushpunkRobot/README.md

 ```cpp
 int readValue(thing, [from], [to])
 ```
     from:    Is optional, it defaults to 0.
     to:      Is optional, it defaults to 1023.
-    These parameters map the input value (0 - 1023) to be within the requested range (from - to).
+    Returns: The input value (0 - 1023) mapped to within the requested range (from - to).

 buzzer:
 -------